-- Trockenbeerenauslese (English: selected dry berry harvest): For this type of extremely sweet wine, winemakers only use individually selected grapes that naturally dried on the vines.
+- Trockenbeerenauslese (English: selected dry berry harvest): For this type of extremely sweet wine, winemakers only use individually selected grapes that naturally dry on the vines.
 In many cases, these grapes are affected by noble rot.

 - Eiswein (English: Ice Wine): Eiswein is another type of sweet dessert wine.
 Grapes for Eiswein freeze naturally on the vines.
 They contain only a little juice, but this juice is extremely rich in sugar.

-Wine in the second category is called “Qualitätswein bestimmter Anbaugebiete” (English: quality wine from a specific region).
+Wines in the second category are called “Qualitätswein bestimmter Anbaugebiete” (English: quality wine from a specific region).
 A Qualitätswein comes from one of the 13 German wine regions.
 But in contrast to a Prädikatswein, the criteria to receive this label are less strict.

 All grapes for Qualitätswein must come from the same region.
 The wine must have a minimum acid level and a minimum alcohol content according to regional laws.

 The “Landwein” (English: country wine) tier is the third category in the German appellation system.
 Wines in this category always are dry or off-dry.
 They have to contain a specific level of alcohol, and winemakers may not blend them.
 But besides that, there are no critical rules to follow when producing them.

 On the bottle label of a Landwein, the winemaker has to indicate the origin of the grapes.
-However, this location doesn’t have to be within one of the official German wine regions.
+However, this location does not have to be within one of the official German wine regions.

 The lowest tier for German wine is the “Tafelwein” (English: table wine) category.
 Winemakers are very free in terms of production methods when they make Tafelwein.
-They just have to use grapes from permitted varietals and make sure the alcohol content is between 8.5% and 15%.
+They just have to use grapes from permitted varietals and ensure the alcohol content is between 8.5% and 15%.

-Surprisingly, there isn’t a significant supply of Tafelwein in Germany.
+Surprisingly, there is not a significant supply of Tafelwein in Germany.
 The vast majority of wineries produce wines that qualify for the higher-quality categories.

 The VDP Appellation of Origin System

 The official appellation of origin system caused some dissatisfaction among winemakers.
 They criticized especially the fact that the official wine regions are very big.
-As their subregions’ reputations can differ significantly even within the same region, the region name isn’t a safe indicator for high-quality wine.
+As their subregions’ reputations can differ significantly even within the same region, the region name is not a safe indicator for high-quality wine.